Shameen220/Chatbot/README.md

 Overall, this chatbot project demonstrates how to simulate human-like conversation using Python's basic control structures, and it offers a practical entry point into the world of conversational AI.

-Let me know if you want this saved into a file or converted to PDF/Markdown.

-Get smarter responses